 What to Pack for a Caribbean Cruise

-CRUISE CABINS ARE SMALL SO YOU’LL NEED TO BE STRATEGIC WHEN DECIDING WHAT TO BRING ON YOUR CARRIBEAN VACATION.
+CRUISE CABINS ARE SMALL SO YOU’LL NEED TO BE STRATEGIC WHEN DECIDING WHAT TO BRING ON YOUR CARIBBEAN VACATION.
 FOLLOW THESE SIX EASY STEPS TO PACK SMART NO MATTER HOW LONG YOU’LL BE SAILING THE HIGH SEAS.

 A Caribbean cruise can be the trip of a lifetime—unless you forget to pack your swimsuit or the airline loses your luggage.
 The key to avoiding those pitfalls?
 Pack smart.
 The typical cruising packing checklist is predictable (shorts, t-shirts, sundresses, some formal wear), but it’s easy to forget some key items that should be on your list.
 Follow our six steps for packing for a Caribbean cruise so you can instead focus on that umbrella drink.